8-Day Portugal Tour from Lisbon

 Monsaraz’s timeless atmosphere, stone walls, and artisan shops make it one of the most captivating villages in Portugal.

-Afterward, travel south to the Algarve, where the landscape transforms into golden plains, rolling hills, and finally the stunning coastline of the south.
+Afterward, travel south to the Algarve, where the landscape transforms into golden plains, rolling hills, and finally the stunning coastline of southern Portugal.
 Arrive in the evening and settle into your accommodation, ready to relax and enjoy the Algarve’s warm hospitality.

 (Overnight in the Algarve)